Look at the bibliographies, footnotes and reference lists in the articles you have already found!

 These will lead you to other relevant sources, both secondary and primary sources.

 A good general database that covers all academic topics is Academic Search Complete.
 The database primarily covers academic journals, but you may find citations to general magazine publications in your results.
-To limit your search to just scholarly peer reviewed articles, check the box in the "Limit To" section on the left menu:

 You may need specialized databases, depending on the nature of your topic.
 Here are some specialized, subject-specific databases: